sixthkrum/joystick-lib/README.md

 xjs.h:

+(look at file for more information)

-read_button_press: reads button press and returns only the integer value of the button
+read_button_press: reads button press and returns value type and release or pressed state

-set_key_binding: writes read button presses and binds them to a key
+set_key_binding: writes read button presses or releases and binds them to a key

-read_map_from_file: read map from file
+read_map_from_file: reads map from file

 write_map_to_file: writes map to file

-simulate_mapped_key: sends bound key ( or sequence ) to current window
+simulate_mapped_key: sends bound key ( or sequence ) to specified xdo instance and window

 saves map to $HOME/.xjsconfig/map.bin